Collab-Hub-io/HW-Collab-Hub-Workshop/Collab-Hub-PD-Client-v0.3/README.md

 *An upcoming version of this client will be a standalone application, where you will not have to start node instances or install other applications.*

 1. Download the Collab-Hub-Pd-Client folder using the green Code button near the top of this page.
 Either choose "Download ZIP" or, if you're comfortable using git, you can clone the repo.
-2. This package includes the Pd externals of [```udpreceive```] and [```udpsend```] from the *iemnet* library.
-3. Download and install Node.js from https://nodejs.org.
+2. Download and install Node.js from https://nodejs.org.
-4. Download and install Pd from https://puredata.info.
+3. Download and install Pd from https://puredata.info.
-5. Navigate to the downloaded Collab-Hub-Pd-Client package folder.
+4. Navigate to the downloaded Collab-Hub-Pd-Client package folder.
 If you downloaded the package as a ZIP, then unzip it, and naviagate to that folder.
-6. From your operating system's Terminal/Command Prompt, <br/>
+5. From your operating system's Terminal/Command Prompt, <br/>
 type ```node main.js``` -- this will start the Client using its default settings:
    - connecting to ```ch-server.herokuapp.com```
    - using a receive port of ```3002``` (Pd will SEND to this port)